bhrutledge/exploring-venv/slides.md

 ???

-- Before we dive in...
+- Before we dive in, a few assumptions I've made in putting together these slides
-- Hopefully you'll still find it useful
+- Doesn't mean this won't be useful, I just won't be covering how to get to this point
-- Much of this applies to Python 2
+- I'm also going to talk about Python 2
 - I'm not a Windows user, but the references provide instructions
-- Installing Python and pip is non-trivial; we could do a whole talk.
+- Installing Python is non-trivial; we could do a whole talk (*hint*).
 See "Installing" slide.
 - Show of hands

 ---